SUMMARY

 DESCRIPTION

-Average size reaching up to .75 meters with reddish brown coloration and yellowish white mottling over the length of the body.
+Average size reaching up to 40cm with reddish brown coloration and yellow or white mottling over the length of the body.
 A flat narrow head just slightly wider than the neck at the jaw with proportioned round eyes and pupils.
-Yellowish white incomplete band just behind the head.
+Yellow or white incomplete band just behind the head.
+As a wolf snake they have teeth that are relatively large for their size.

 BEHAVIOR

-The Common Wolf Snake is a docile terrestrial night feeder and fun to observe.
+The common wolf snake is a docile terrestrial night feeder and fun to observe.
 They will flee slowly but deliberately when disturbed either burrowing through the leaf litter or slithering away.
-If handled they are not quick to bite, though capable of doing so and will readily secrete a smelly musk while trying to get away.
-Quick to calm down they pose almost no danger.
+If handled they are quick to bite and will readily secrete a smelly musk while trying to get away.

 HABITAT

 Common Wolf Snakes are widely distributed around Hong Kong including Hong Kong island.
-Fond of lizards they can be found from grassy areas to forests and near water culverts.
+Fond of lizards they can be found from grassy areas to forests and near water culverts, as well as in populated areas.

 MISTAKEN IDENTITY